 Building on the foundation of key functional skills necessary for academic success, it is equally important to address how cognitive flexibility can be enhanced in children’s learning processes.

 Cognitive flexibility, a critical aspect of executive function, allows children to adapt their thinking and behaviour in response to changing environments.
-Strategies to strengthen this ability include engaging students in activities that require switching between tasks and applying skills to real-life situations, thereby enhancing problem-solving skills.
+Strategies to strengthen this ability include engaging students in activities that require switching between tasks and applying skills to real-life situations, enhancing problem-solving skills.

 Functional skills assessments can identify areas where support is needed, and a functional skills qualification helps guarantee that children can apply these abilities effectively.